liam-sbhoo/TabDPT-inference/README.md

 If you experience errors caused by `torch compile` (e.g., `InductorError`), try updating package versions and system drivers.

-For better performance, please adjust `context_size` or `n_ensembles` to trade off speed and accuracy.
+For better runtime performance, adjust `context_size` or `n_ensembles` to trade off speed and accuracy.

-### Worked Examples
+### Working Examples

 See `tests/cls_example.py` and `tests/reg_example.py` for examples of how to use TabDPT once installed.

 ## Overview

-TabDPT uses retrieval and self-supervised learning to remove constraints on dataset size and to enable effective generalization from training on real data.
-We find this to be competitive with existing ICL training approaches, and outperform other deep learning and tree-based models:
+TabDPT uses retrieval and self-supervised learning to remove constraints on dataset size and to enable effective generalization from pre-training on real data.
+We find this to be competitive with existing ICL training approaches, and outperform leading deep learning and tree-based models:

 <table align="center">
 	<colgroup>